 Starting in February 2011, shareholder derivative complaints were filed in the Superior Court of California for the County of Los Angeles and in the U.S. District Court for the Central District of California against the Company's directors and certain of its officers.
 The complaints in the shareholder derivative actions allege breaches of fiduciary duties by the defendants and other violations of law.
 In general, the complaints allege that the Company's directors and certain of its officers caused or allowed for the dissemination of materially false and misleading statements regarding the Company's business and prospects for AFREZZA, thereby artificially inflating the price of its common stock.
 The plaintiffs are seeking unspecified monetary damages and other relief, including reforms to the Company's corporate governance and internal procedures.

-The Superior Court of California for the County of Los Angeles has consolidated the actions pending before it.
+The Superior Court of California for the County of Los Angeles has consolidated the actions pending before it and appointed lead counsel.
+The Superior Court of California for the County of Los Angeles has stayed the litigation until September 5, 2012, consistent with the parties' stipulation.
+A status conference is set for September 5, 2012.
+At this time, the amount or range of reasonable possible losses to which the Company may be exposed is not expected to have a material impact on the financial statements.

 Likewise, the U.S. District Court for the Central District of California has consolidated the actions pending before it.
-The U.S. District Court for the Central District of California has consolidated the actions pending before it.
-The U.S. District Court for the Central District of California has consolidated the actions pending before it.
-The U.S. District Court for the Central District of California has consolidated the actions pending before it.
-The U.S. District Court for the Central District of California has consolidated the actions pending before it.
 The U.S. District Court for the Central District of California has also appointed lead plaintiffs and lead counsel.
 On August 12, 2011, the federal lead plaintiffs filed a consolidated complaint.
-On September 26, 2011, the Company and the individual defendants filed a motion to dismiss the consolidated complaint.
-The hearing on this motion is set for January 30, 2012.
-The Company plans to continue vigorously defending against the claims advanced.
-Based on the early stage of the claim and evaluation of the
+On September 26, 2011, the Company and the individual defendants filed a motion to dismiss the consolidated complaint, and the parties subsequently stipulated to stay the litigation.
+That stay has expired, and the parties are now negotiating a briefing and hearing schedule on defendants' motion to dismiss the consolidated derivative complaint.
+The parties are negotiating a stipulation to stay the litigation pending the outcome of the mediation.
+At this time, the amount or range of reasonable possible losses to which the Company may be exposed is not expected to have a material impact on the financial statements.

-12. Related-party arrangements
+11. Related-party arrangements